 The second one would be crying.
-Inform your child that unlike big kids, new babies don’t yet know how to talk and therefore, they cry when they want something.
+Inform your child that unlike big kids, new babies don’t yet know how to talk, and therefore, they cry when they want something.
 They cry when they are hungry or sleepy, too cold or too hot, the diaper is dirty or they are bored.
 So, let them understand that it’s very normal to see new babies crying a lot.

 The third one would be playing.
 Every toddler gets excited to know they are getting a new friend with whom they can play.
 So, your job would be to inform them that this will not happen right away.
-Explain to your child that newborns can’t be a playmate at first because they normally don’t do much then eat, sleep, cry, poop or pee during the first months of their lives.
+Explain to your child that newborns can’t be a playmate at first because they normally don’t do much then eat, sleep, cry, poop, or pee during the first months of their lives.

 Lastly, the fourth one would be being gentle.
 Keep in mind that your child might not understand that the newborns are still very little and fragile.
-Therefore, teach your toddler that new sibling will need a very gentle touch.
-Inform about areas that your child will need to be especially careful with, like baby’s eyes, nose, mouth, and head.
+Therefore, teach your toddler that a new sibling will need a very gentle touch.
+Inform about areas that your child will need to be especially careful with, like the baby’s eyes, nose, mouth, and head.

 2. Let Your Toddler Know About His First Days of Life